Vivid Light Walk

 You may want to take the Access Trail back down, just to mix things up a bit and make the walk a loop.
 The Access Trail to the lighthouse is a narrow road, so it lacks that lovely bush walk feel.

-You’ll also find the grave of Barrenjoey Lighthouse’s first keeper on the headland – George Mulhall.
+The grave of Barrenjoey Lighthouse’s first keeper – George Mulhall – is on the headland.
 He was struck by lightening four years into the job.
 Hmm, did we mention don’t walk up to the lighthouse in wild weather?

 Even though there are a few buildings up on the headland, they don’t include toilets.
 Or water.
 Or a fancy cafe.
 The closest public toilets are at Governor Phillip Park near-ish to the car park.